styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 #### Generalized completeness theorem

-This section basically explains how the completeness theorem all the way back in Logic and Set Theory is actually a special case of a general theorem on Heyting algebras (where the law of the excluded middle forces the Hyeting algebra to be a Boolean algebra, and then everything becomes way easier).
+This section basically explains how the completeness theorem all the way back in Logic and Set Theory is actually a special case of a general theorem on Heyting algebras (where the law of the excluded middle forces the Heyting algebra to be a Boolean algebra, and then everything becomes way easier).
 So we can get completeness results in Heyting algebras which will then apply to intuitionistic logic (obviously *slightly* weaker, but not as much as you might think!).

 ## Large Cardinals